NEW! 2021 Bill Tracker

 Here's our MOU with WFSE/AFSCME Council 28.

-Collective bargaining agreements: Here's the collective bargaining agreement for Pierce County Prosecutors.
-Here's the collective bargaining agreement negotiated by the Thurston County Association of Deputy Prosecuting Attorneys.
+Collective bargaining agreements: Here's the collective bargaining agreement for Pierce County Prosecutors, the Thurston County Association of Deputy Prosecuting Attorneys.

 In 2016, Connecticut AAGs voted to form a bargaining unit and unionize.
 This video describes their story.
 Here's an article in the Hartford Courant newspaper about their decision.